naszam/wfil/README.md

  - Get some test ether from a [Rinkeby's faucet](https://faucet.rinkeby.io/).
  - Signup [Infura](https://infura.io/).
  - Create new project.
- - Copy the kovan URL into truffle-config.js.
+ - Copy the rinkeby URL into truffle-config.js.
  - Uncomment the following lines in truffle-config.js:
    ```
    // const HDWalletProvider = require("@truffle/hdwallet-provider");